XinyiShu/syllabus/README.md

 The goals of the course are:

 * To understand the base technologies that are being used in modern development and deployment of information and applications to the World Wide Web.
 * To analyze functional needs for web systems and design web components and full stack systems to meet these needs in a reliable way.
 * To develop a standards compliant website.
 * To develop major components of a website such as forms, web services, persistent stores, etc.
 * To understand and follow trends in the development of web technologies and standards including continous integration and deployment.
 * To define the basic characteristics of standards, define the processes by which standards are developed, and to experience the process of designing/programming information systems in accord with some standard.

 ## Course Materials

-The recommended textbooks for this course are:
+The **recommended** textbooks for this course are:

 * __Beginning XML, 4th Edition (Programmer to Programmer)__ (Paperback) David Hunter, Jeff Rafter, Joe Fawcett, Eric van der Vlist, Danny Ayers, Jon Duckett, Andrew Watt, and Linda McKinnon.
 Publisher: Wrox; 4 edition (May 21, 2007), Paperback: 1080 pages.
 ISBN-10: 0470114878, ISBN-13: 978-0470114872

-* __(Provided by the instructor – do not purchase) Scaffolding the New Web: Standards and Standards Policy for the Digital Economy__ by Martin C. Libicki, et al (Paperback - June 2000), RAND Corporation (June, 2000).
+* __Scaffolding the New Web: Standards and Standards Policy for the Digital Economy__ by Martin C. Libicki, et al (Paperback - June 2000), RAND Corporation (June, 2000).
 ISBN: 0833028588 ([http://www.rand.org/pubs/monograph_reports/MR1215/index.html](http://www.rand.org/pubs/monograph_reports/MR1215/index.html))

 Students may also wish to read:

 * __Global Standards: Building Blocks for the Future__, Linda Garcia, Office of Technology Assessment  (Copies will be provided by the instructor)
 * __Charles F. Goldfarb's XML Handbook,__ Fifth Edition Charles F. Goldfarb, Paul Prescod Prentice Hall PTR; 5 edition (November 3, 2003), ISBN: 0130497657
 * "Information Technology Standards."
 In M.E.
 Williams (ed.) __Annual Review of Information Science and Technology.__ Volume 26.
 * __Standards Policy for Information Infrastructure__, Brian Kahnin and Janet Abbate (Eds.)
 MIT Press, Cambridge Mass, 1996.

 ## Course Overview